 - Set up a financial aid file and keep copies of all documents.

-- The PSU Financial Aid Team may request additional documents to support your application.
+- Student Financial Services may request additional documents to support your application.

-- Carefully read all correspondence from the PSU Financial Aid Team.
+- Carefully read all correspondence from Student Financial Services.
 Note that e-mail is the official means of communication at PSU.

 - Make sure all documents submitted are complete, accurate, and signed as required.